eranoc1/homelab-gitops-docker/README.md

 # 🏡 Home Lab GitOps

-This branch contains the docker compose configuration of a GitHub Actions runner for my **home lab**.
+This branch contains the docker compose configuration of a GitHub Actions runner for this **home lab** repository.